Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/user-manual.md

 ### Using the AI Enhancement

-1. Editing Text: Before making any changes with the AI feature, ensure you highlight or select the specific text you wish to modify.
+1. Getting Suggestions: Ensure you highlight or select the specific text you wish to modify.
 Once selected, click the 'AI' button.
 The default action will replace your text with a suggested, correctly spelled version.

 2. Comparing Changes: To view the differences between the original text and the AI-modified version, use the Ctrl+z shortcut to undo the change and view the original, and Ctrl+y to redo and view the AI's suggestion.